 Many of the people you meet on your writing assignments are not famous, but they still leave indelible impressions.

 Here are a few memorable people from my travel writing assignments:

-There are the historic people I’ve researched for my articles.
+There are many historic people I’ve researched for my articles.
 Yes, they’re dead but still memorable!

 One that stands out above all others is black lawman named Bass Reeves, who I researched and wrote about for American Cowboy Magazine.
 His arrest record of 3,000 bad guys and bandits is one that would make any modern-day FBI agent green with envy.
 You can read about this larger-than-life, U.S. Marshall in this article.

-Meeting such a variety of memorable people like these on my travel writing assignments is always a great thrill.
+The people I meet on my travel writing assignments is always a great thrill.
 That’s the life of a travel writer.
 And it’s one of the reasons I’ve stayed in the game for ten rewarding years.

 Who are the people you've met on your travels that you won't forget?

 The Creative Pack includes 3 eBooks that are the starting point for every travel writer: dreaming up unique story ideas that you can sell, finding the best writing niches for you based on your interests, passions and experience, and the art & craft of travel writing.
 They’re the pieces of the puzzle that come before you ever write a query letter to sell your articles to magazine editors.